-A month of research, science, and fun for high-school graduates from all over the world.
+A month of research, science, and fun for 18-20 year olds from all over the world.

 Imagine this: You are developing a strategy against cancer that will trigger the body's early detection of tumors; studying surfaces using scanning tunneling microscopy; learning about the behavior of semiconductors; or designing a computer program to simulate neurotransmitter release; or...

-At the Dr. Bessie F. Lawrence International Summer Science Institute (ISSI), you can work on projects such as these alongside professionals, getting hands-on experience in one of today's cutting-edge fields of the world participate in this month-long program.
-The program is conducted entirely in English and involves intensive lab work, lectures, tours and social activities.
+At the Dr. Bessie F. Lawrence International Summer Science Institute (ISSI), you can work on projects such as these alongside professionals, getting hands-on experience in one of today's cutting-edge fields in the world.
+This month-long program is conducted entirely in English and involves intensive lab work, lectures, tours and social activities.

 Projects are offered in the fields of biochemistry, biology, chemistry, mathematical and computer sciences, and physics.
 You will be working in labs with sophisticated equipment and researchers who have chosen an exciting career in science.
 Senior Weizmann Institute scientists will give you lectures in topics such as robotics, gene therapy, and brain research.
 The students themselves are also encouraged to lead seminars on subjects of their choosing.
 After the lab work is over, the students will present their own work, in writing and orally.

 But there is much more than work in the labs.
-After three weeks at the Institute, the group moves to the Judean desert and the Negev, where expert guides from the Sde Boker field school introduce you to Israel's unique ecosystem and wildlife and lead hikes and excursions through its millennia of history and archeology.
-The ISSI offers evening activities and tours of Israel and you will have free access to the Clore Garden of Science, as well as to the campus’s recreation center.
+After three weeks at the Weizmann Institute, the group moves to the Judean desert and the Negev, where expert guides from the Society for the Protection of Nature in Israel (SPNI) introduce you to Israel's unique ecosystem and wildlife and lead hikes and excursions through its millennia of history and archeology.
+The ISSI offers evening activities and tours of Israel and you will have free access to the campus’ recreation center.